stoplightio/studio-templates/tutorial/docs/markdown/stoplight-flavored-markdown.md

----
-tags: [01.
-Using Markdown]
----

-# Stoplight Flavored Markdown (SMD)
+# Stoplight Flavored Markdown

-### The Two Laws
+Stoplight flavored markdown (SMD for short) was created with a couple of guiding principles in mind:

 1. SMD is human readable.
 A human with a simple text editor can easily read and write smd.
 2. SMD degrades gracefully.
 SMD documents rendered on `github.com` should be clean and readable.
+No gross templating syntax, etc.

 ### The Approach